-- 1. Recognize basic tax and legal title formats noting the advantages and disadvantages of holding property in a sole proprietorship, a corporation, or an S corporation. - Identify the title holding benefits of trusts, co-tenancy, partnerships, and limited liability companies and the tax characteristics of each, recognize the types of retirement plans used to provide lifetime benefits to a business owner and to employees, and specify the tax treatment of custodianships and a probate estate.
+- 2. Determine S corporation rules noting tax advantages and disadvantages and also specify disadvantages and advantages of incorporating a farm. - 3.
+Identify title holding benefits of trusts, co-tenancy, partnerships, and limited liability companies and the tax characteristics of each. - 4.
+Specify types of retirement plans used to provide lifetime benefits to a business owner and to employees, identify how title can be held on behalf of minors and the tax treatment of custodianships, and recall the tax treatment of a probate estate.

-Chapter 14: Life Insurance, Annuities & Buy-Sell Agreements
+Chapter 6: Life Insurance, Annuities & Buy-sell Agreements

 - 1. Specify persons in which rights are placed by life insurance and reasons to purchase life insurance. - 2.
 Identify the tax treatment of life insurance proceeds by: - a.
 Determining the treatment of premiums for personally owned life insurance and related benefits and specifying exceptions to this treatment including the transfer for value rule; - b.
 Select variables that influence whether life insurance is taxable for federal estate tax purposes; and - c.
 Recalling the gift tax associated with transfer of life insurance policies. - 3.
-Determine the pros and cons of life insurance policy types and specify estate tax planning reasons for establishing an irrevocable life insurance trust. - 4.
-Recognize the differences between deferred annuities and private annuities and determine what constitutes an entity purchase agreement and a cross purchase agreement noting tax and legal advantages.
+Specify the pros and cons of various types of life insurance policies to guide clients in choosing a suitable policy. - 4.
+Identify reasons for establishing an irrevocable life insurance trust to achieve estate tax planning advantage, specify considerations in establishing life insurance trusts, and determine the differences between deferred and private annuities. - 5.
+Determine what constitutes an entity purchase agreement and a cross purchase agreement noting tax and legal advantages.

-Chapter 15: Special Business Issues
+Chapter 7: Special Business Issues

 - 1. Identify reasons why a business interest must be valued in an estate that is subject to federal estate tax, specify factors used to determine the net value of a business under the regulations, and recall the valuation factors in R.R.
 59-60 noting their impact. - 2.
 Determine how tangible assets are normally valued identifying those assets whose valuation is based on values other than book value, and specify the steps in R.R.
 68-609's valuation formula for intangible assets noting the effect such amount can have on the total value of a business. - 3.
 Identify special business valuation issues including redemptions under §303 by: - a.
-Determining what constituted the now repealed qualified family-owned business estate tax deduction; - b.
+Determining what constituted the now repealed qualified family-owned business estate tax deduction;

+- b.
 Recalling the terms of the election that allows clients to exclude from their taxable estate 40% of the value of land subject to a qualified conservation easement; - c.
 Determining the value of a minority stock interest and fractional interests in order to obtain applicable valuation discounts, and - d.
 Citing the §303 exception to the dividend treatment of redemptions noting qualifications. - 4.
 Determine the tax consequences in leaving an estate to a surviving spouse, specify the elements of buy sell agreements, stock redemptions, and stock recapitalizations in order to dispose of business interests before death, and identify deferred compensation agreements noting their estate planning impact.

-Chapter 16: Estate Tax Freeze Rules
+Chapter 8: Estate Tax Freeze Rules